xrlyu/MA415-615-Final-Project/README.md

 4_Analysis.R

-Additionally, the file "movies_metadata.csv" inside folder "the-movies-dataset" contains TMDb information for movies released on or before July 2017, and it was downloaded from "The Movies Dataset" at Kaggle.
+Additionally, the file "movies_metadata.csv" inside folder "the-movies-dataset" contains TMDb information for movies released on or before July 2017, and it was downloaded from ["The Movies Dataset"](https://www.kaggle.com/rounakbanik/the-movies-dataset) at Kaggle.

-The original link for the dataset: https://www.kaggle.com/rounakbanik/the-movies-dataset

 ## Shiny App